Get all the latest data for Amsterdam

 How much are property prices expected to increase in Amsterdam in 2026?

-As of early 2026, Amsterdam property prices are expected to increase by approximately 3% over the course of the year, which is more modest than the national Dutch average.
+As of 2026, Amsterdam property prices are expected to rise by about 3% for the full year, with stronger growth in more affordable outer districts.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Amsterdam.